 Skip to main content

-Kernite is dependency-free and intentionally stateless.
-It does not persist logs or write to your database.
-In production, persist governance evidence in your application layer (or an adjacent service).
-Capture the decision contract from evaluate_execute(...) or POST /execute and write it to a durable sink (DB, object storage, log pipeline, etc.).
+Kernite core evaluation is dependency-free and stateless by default.
+It does not write to your database automatically.
+Kernite can emit decision events when you use controlled evaluation with a configured sink (jsonl, csv, sqlite).
+In production, still treat evidence persistence as an app-level responsibility: capture the decision contract from evaluate_execute(...), evaluate_execute_controlled(...), or POST /execute and write it to a durable sink (DB, object storage, log pipeline, etc.).

 Why persist governance evidence